British Citizenship for Child Born Abroad

 If your child is an automatic British citizen or if you have successfully registered them as a British citizen then they will be eligible for a British passport.

-As of February 2023, it costs £53.50 to apply for a child’s passport online and £64 to apply by post.
+It costs £57.50 to apply for a child’s passport online and £69 to apply by post.
 The type of documents that you will need to provide vary depending on the method you choose to apply.

-It generally takes around 5 weeks for a child’s first passport application to be processed.
+It generally takes around 5 weeks for a child’s first passport application to be processed but this time can increase during busy periods of the year.

 If your child is over 10 then they are required by the Home Office to meet the good character requirement.
 This means they must not have any severe criminal convictions committed in the UK or overseas.
 All children aged under 10 are exempt from the good character requirement.

-In order to register your child for British citizenship by descent when they are born abroad you will need to complete the application form MN1.
-The form is relatively straightforward but you are advised to seek legal advice if you are unclear otherwise you could face lengthy and costly delays.
+In order to register your child for British citizenship by descent when they are born abroad you must complete the application form MN1.
+Although, the form is relatively straightforward but you are advised to seek legal advice if you are unclear otherwise you could face lengthy and costly delays.

-When submitting the MN1 form you will need to ensure you have the following to hand:
+When submitting the MN1 form you will need to ensure you have provide the following:

-- Personal information- you must detail both yours and your child’s personal details
+- Personal information- both yours and your child’s personal details

 British Citizenship and Parental Orders